Country Check List

 - Navigation

-- Identify Know which IALA Buoyage System region that the country uses
+- Identify Know which IALA Buoyage System region that the area/country uses

 - Understand expected tidal ranges for areas of interest